AbdurrahmanSardar/Robotic-arm-Task-II/README.md

 **ATTACHMENTS**

 Let me introduce all the **attachments** in this repository.
-There are several files with the following extensions **rbd** file, which is a simulation file from Tinker CAD simulation website.
+There are several files with the following extensions **brd** file, which is a simulation file from Tinker CAD simulation website.
 **ino** file, which is an Arduino code to control all servo motors. and there are two **PNG** files to show the simulation before and after running the simulation and the code.